-- Organically located. - Freely accessible to patrons with "regulars" a big part of the crowd. - Neutral ground welcoming all socioeconomic classes in an egalitarian setting. - Conversational with an appreciation of individual expression, participation and personalities. - Light hearted with a playful spirit and atmosphere.
+- Organically located. - Freely accessible to patrons with "regulars" a big part of the crowd. - Egalitarian ground welcoming all socio-economic classes. - Conversational with an appreciation of individual expression, participation and personalities. - Light hearted with a playful spirit and atmosphere.

 Design Metrics for "Third Places".